flybywiresim/docs/docs/beginner-guide/descent.md

 **Using "Rule of Thumb":**

 ```
-Distance = "Altitude difference" * 3 / 1000 + 10%margin**
+Distance = "Altitude difference" * 3 / 1000 + margin**

-Altitude difference: 32000 - 14000 = 18000<br/>
+Altitude difference: 32000 - 14000 = 18000
-Times 3:             18000 * 3 = 54000<br/>
+Times 3:             18000 * 3 = 54000
-Divided by 1000:     54000 / 1000 = 54<br/>
+Divided by 1000:     54000 / 1000 = 54
 Plus margin (~10%):  59 NM
 ```

 Margin can be lower for headwind and larger for tailwind.
+Some also change the margin to compensate for slowing down while descending.

-As can be seen on the chart there will be a further descent to TIMBA at FL70 and after that (not visible on the chartabove) there will be a descent to the final approach which will be at 2000ft at the Final Approach Fix FF26L.
+As can be seen on the chart there will be a further descent to TIMBA at FL70 and after that (not visible on the chart above) there will be a descent to the final approach which will be at 2000ft at the Final Approach Fix FF26L.

-The same methodology/calculation as our initial descent can be applied to these descents as well but they are much easier as they are usually designed in a way that an aircraft with a 3° descent path can make these descents with ease.
+The same methodology/calculation as our initial descent can be applied to these descents as well but they require less planning as they are usually designed in a way that an aircraft with a 3° descent angle can make these descents with ease.

 ATC will quite often instruct certain altitudes within the STAR and APPR which deviate from the STAR and APPR charts.
-So expect such instructions at any time.
+Please expect such instructions at any time.

 #### Advanced arrival planning